tobias-weiss-ai-xr/opendesk-edu/ROADMAP.md

 - [x] Predictable federation metadata (SP) — scripts at `scripts/saml-metadata-generator/` and `scripts/dfn-aai-setup/`
 - [ ] Test with DFN-AAI test federation (`https://www.aai.dfn.de/`)

+> **Forward ref:** The current setup brokers DFN-AAI via a Keycloak SAML SP proxy — one hardcoded IdP, SAML only at the edge.
+> The next step toward **unified login** (discovery, any federated IdP, SAML↔OIDC, cross-institution) is a **SATOSA proxy**, tracked in
+> [v5.0 — SATOSA Proxy for Federated Instances](#satosa-proxy-for-federated-instances).
+It can be pulled forward once the shared
+> evaluation instance / DFN-AAI test federation is running.

 ### Semester Lifecycle Management

 Universities run on semester cycles (Wintersemester, Sommersemester).
 Courses, enrollments, and access